timothygebhard/hsr4hci/README.md

 ## ⚖️ License and copyright

 The code in this repository is property of the [Max Planck Society](https://www.mpg.de/en).

-We are releasing it under a BSD-3 clause license; see [LICENSE](https://github.com/timothygebhard/hsr4hci/blob/master/LICENSE) for more details.
+We are releasing it under a BSD-3 Clause License; see [LICENSE](https://github.com/timothygebhard/hsr4hci/blob/master/LICENSE) for more details.